 Dating back to the Warring States Period (475-221BC), acrobatics in China enjoys a history of over 2000 years.
 It is one of the art forms most popular among the Chinese people.
 By 300 BC, such skills as walking on 3-meter high stilts and juggling 7 daggers at a time had been developed in China.
 In the Han Dynasty (202BC-220AD), the acrobatic show became important amusement frequently enjoyed at palace banquets as well as celebrations of the common people.

 Ancient acrobatics was handed down from generation to generation.
 Today, acrobatics has developed into a kind of performance art.
-In the past forty years, many Chinese acrobatic troupes have toured more than 100 countries and regions of the world and promoted friendship and cultural exchanges.
+In the past forty years, many Chinese acrobatic troupes have toured more than 100 countries and regions of the world and promote friendship and cultural exchanges.
 So far, China has won 85 gold prizes at international acrobatic contests.
 The superb skills of Chinese acrobats have been praised by people all over the world, and China has been recognized as the leading country in the acrobatics field.
-Now, there are nearly 100 acrobatic troupes above the county level, and thousands of non-governmental acrobatic troupes.
+Now, there are nearly 100 acrobatic troupes above the county level and thousands of non-governmental acrobatic troupes.

 The acrobats in modern China have set up a designing and directing system aimed at creating graceful stage images, harmonious musical accompaniment, and good supporting effects of costumes, props, and lighting in order to bring about a fully developed stage art.

 A high-level acrobatic program needs excellent technique coaches and much preparation time before it is ready to be performed on stage.
 To become competent acrobats, students must begin practicing the basic skills at an early age of only 6 or 7.
 Because the techniques employed in acrobatics are extremely difficult and risky, students must endure a good deal of pain for their gain.
 The training is long, hard, and intense.